James4Ever0/notes/chatgpt.md

 [DAILA](https://github.com/mahaloz/DAILA) use chatgpt
 to identify function calls in decompiler

-[awesome transformer language models](https://github.com/cedrickchee/awesome-transformer-nlp/blob/f2dbb46a382a30dd3d23d88c1b8d826ba5c34aab/README.md) a huge collection on transformer based LMs, some introduction and analogy on chatgpt
+[awesome transformer language models](https://github.com/cedrickchee/awesome-transformer-nlp/blob/f2dbb46a382a30dd3d23d88c1b8d826ba5c34aab/README.md) a huge collection on transformer based LMs, huge models by megacorps, with some introduction and analogy on chatgpt

-[huggingface blog on RLHF](https://github.com/huggingface/blog/blob/dfbaec824b313f88581c761bc10c8943226970be/rlhf.md) containing similar projects and source code
+[huggingface blog](https://github.com/huggingface/blog) on [RLHF](https://github.com/huggingface/blog/blob/dfbaec824b313f88581c761bc10c8943226970be/rlhf.md) containing similar projects and source code

 bilibili sends me lots of video on hacking and ai (including chatgpt) via its android app. recommend you to scrape this source and collect transcription and screenshots for searching and content generation.